-When an employee is required to perform work more than twenty (20) feet directly above the ground or water and is required to use safety ropes, scaffolds, boatswain chairs, safety harnesses or other safety devices for support, the employee shall receive one dollar and fifty cents (\$1.50) per hour for all hours high work is performed.
+Section 1.
+When an employee is required to perform work more than six (6) feet directly above the ground or water and is required to use personal fall arrest systems, personal fall restraint systems or boatswain chairs the employee shall receive one dollar and fifty cents (\$1.50) per hour for all hours high work is performed.
+Employees receiving this differential must have Advanced Fall Protection Certification or Agency specific equivalent and/or aerial lift equipment certification as appropriate.

-When an employee is required to perform bridge condition inspection using rope access or under-bridge inspection truck (UBIT), the employee shall receive four dollars (\$4.00) per hour for all hours worked performing these duties.
-Employees receiving this differential for rope access inspection must have taken training and received Level 1 certification from the Society of Professional Rope Access Technicians (SPRAT).
-Work eligible for this differential must involve use of a safety harness.
-Employees receiving this differential for use of an under-bridge inspection truck (UBIT) must have a National Bridge Inspector (NBI) Certification.
+Section 2.
+When an employee is required to perform slope, communication tower or bridge condition inspection or maintenance using rope access, under-bridge inspection truck (UBIT), or other aerial lift equipment, the employee shall receive four dollars (\$4.00) per hour for all time worked performing these duties, but not travel time to and from the job site.

+Employees receiving this differential for rope access inspection must have taken training and received Level 1 certification from the Society of Professional Rope Access Technicians (SPRAT), in addition to requirements below.
+Work eligible for this differential must involve use of personal fall arrest systems or personal fall restraint systems.
+For rope access inspections, this differential applies to all SPRAT certified members of the inspection team who are at the job site performing and participating in slope, communication tower, or bridge inspection or maintenance.
+Employees receiving this differential for use of an under-bridge inspection truck (UBIT), or other aerial lift equipment must have a National Bridge Inspector (NBI) Certification.
+This differential applies to all NBI certified members of the inspection team who are at the job site performing and participating in bridge inspection or maintenance.